deadcoast/gate/docs/modules/module_a.md

 Every block is:

-* deterministically parseable
+- deterministically parseable
-* token-consistent
+- token-consistent
-* unambiguous
+- unambiguous
-* reversible only when ritual allows
+- reversible only when ritual allows

 ### Future-proof

-v0.0.2 can evolve into v0.0.1 without breaking backward compatibility.
+The 0.0.3-unified doc preserves backward compatibility expectations from 0.0.2 → 0.0.1.

 ---